-actions, in the face of a natural tendency to preserve each one's particular sphere of influence, was a powerful drag on the ability to rise to the challenge posed by a finance gone global.
+The regulators did not, in fact, have either the ability, or the right incentives to acquire the necessary information to deal with complexity, for two reasons.
+First, the big financial players are global, and national regulators had powers too narrow to be able to confront them.
+The difficulties in coordinating the regulators' actions, in the face of a natural tendency to preserve each one's particular sphere of influence, was a powerful drag on the ability to rise to the challenge posed by a finance gone global.
 Second, the phenomenon of regulatory capture was a definite reality.
 Powerful political and economic influences were at play, and in some cases prevailed.

 Accepting the idea that benign neglect was the right course of action was, however, a critical mistake.
 The global financial crisis has highlighted the limits of the idea that self-regulation and market discipline are sufficient to ensure stable financial systems.
-Financial regulation and supervision have to keep pace with developments in the financial industry.
-National authorities need to be aware of the risk that their powers become narrow compared to the sphere of influence of the global financial players; the coordination of financial supervision across borders and across sectors is a key condition for the stability of the global financial system.
-More importantly, regulators and supervisors have to pay attention to keeping financial industry lobbies at due distance.
+Regulation and supervision have to keep pace with developments in the industry.
+National authorities need to be aware of the risk that their powers become narrow compared to the sphere of influence of the global players; the coordination of supervision across borders and across sectors is a key condition for the stability of the global financial system.
+More importantly, regulators and supervisors have to pay attention to keeping industry lobbies at due distance.